wizaj/pitunnel-manager/README.md

   - Persistent tunnels that automatically start on device boot
 - Terminate existing tunnels

+## Requirements
+You need an account at https://www.pitunnel.com/ and to install PiTunnel on your Rasbperry Pi.

 ## Usage

 1. Make the script executable: